stain/mailer/README.md

 This is not intended for spam purposes, as it:

-a) Is too slow for very large volumes
+1. Is too slow for very large volumes
-b) Uses your regular SMTP service
+2. Uses your regular SMTP service
-c) Does not support HTML emails or forged From addresses
+3. Does not support HTML emails or forged From addresses

 ## License: GPL 3